Founder, On-Belay Medical

 Mark’s family left Vanderbilt with a sore but healthy son and brother.
 Luke would have no restraints on a long and healthy life and the family felt incredibly thankful.
 However, during the week-long ordeal, promises were made and Mark’s life was about to undergo a drastic change.

 Within months a new company called “On-Belay” Medical was born.
 The name On-Belay was chosen as it is a rock climbing term that is best described as, “One Secured By Another”.
 The company’s goal was simple; convert profits found in the medical device industry into philanthropy.
-There would be no fundraising because the profits that create most of the ethical issues found in the industry would be more than enough.

 To most powerfully accomplish this, in the fall of 2014 On-Belay donated a significant portion of the company’s ownership to the National Christian Foundation.
 By doing this On-Belay could best accomplish it’s goal and create a powerful “monthly giving machine” designed to financially support non-profits around the world.